zluo16/validations-in-controller-actions-rails-lab-web-051517/README.md

 Time to apply these new tools!

-The goal of this lab is to allow users of this blog-style application to create and edit authors and posts without worrying that about typos or other mistakes leading to error-prone form submissions.
+The goal of this lab is to allow users of this blog-style application to create and edit authors and posts without worrying about typos or other mistakes leading to error-prone form submissions.

 For example, if someone creates a blog post with less than 100 characters of